Legal Considerations for Remote Developers Hiring: Contract Terms, IP Rights, & More

 2. Services aspects

-It is important for you to express your expectations from the IT product as detailed and concisely as possible.
+It is important for you to express your expectations of the IT product in as much detail and concisely as possible.
 Foreign employee obligations are specified not only in the agreement but in a statement of work (SOW) as well.

 A statement of work describes the required services and outcomes, process, payment schedule, and any specific provisions applied to a certain SOW.
 A foreign developer accomplishes work in compliance with an agreement and a statement of work.
 He also provides services, results, and supplementary materials stipulated in every SOW.